-The Act authorizes the Commission to enter into Conciliation (or settlement) Agreements with those who are either the subject of an Ethics Commission investigation or against who a Complaint has been filed.
+The Ethics Act authorizes the Commission to enter into Conciliation (or settlement) Agreements with those who are either the subject of an Ethics Commission investigation or against whom a Complaint has been filed.
 Settlements allow these individuals to avoid the inconvenience and expense of a public hearing.

 Conciliation Agreements may be entered into at any stage of an investigation or proceeding.

 All Conciliation Agreements are subject to public disclosure.
 Copies of all agreements may be obtained by contacting the Ethics Commission.

 1. Public reprimand;